duke1102/little-aspnetcore-book/README.md

 * **Ökosystem.** ASP.NET Core mag neu sein, .NET ist allerdings schon länger verfügbar.
 Auf NuGet \(.NET Paket Manager; wie npm, Ruby gems oder Maven\) finden sich tausende von Pakete.
 Es gibt Lösungen für JSON Deserialization, Datenbankanbindung, PDF Erstellung und vieles, vieles mehr.

-* **Security.** The team at Microsoft takes security seriously, and ASP.NET Core is built to be secure from the ground up.
-It handles things like sanitizing input data and preventing cross-site request forgery \(XSRF\) automatically, so you don't have to.
-You also get the benefit of static typing with the .NET compiler, which is like having a very paranoid linter turned on at all times.
-This makes it harder to do something you didn't intend with a variable or chunk of data.

 * **Sicherheit.** Das Microsoft Team nimmt Sicherheit sehr ernst und ASP.NET Core wurde mit Bedacht für Sicherheit entwickelt.
 Dinge wie das reinigen von Eingabedaten und verhindern von Cross-Site Request Forgery \(XSRF\) werden automatisch erledigt.

 ## .NET Core und.NET Standard